Sustainable, but make it fashion

 - By Sharmaine Loh

 Singapore’s first sustainable surf-swimwear brand Haikini not only produces the most eye-catching swimsuits, but they focus on an ethical production process too.
-The Paddle & Pop Bikini Set is a sweet ode to our favourite childhood ice cream, while the Wonderland One Shoulder Swimsuit is a flattering, athletic ‘fit, suitable for various sizes.
+The Paradise Bikini Set features an array of colours, while the Mona Liza Off Shoulder Bikini Set is a flattering, feminine ‘fit, suitable for various sizes.
 Just remember to pre-order your pieces, as it helps avoid the wastage of fabrics.

 Described as an ethical fashion label for the modern and modest minimalist, Paradigm Shift produces timeless, long-lasting wardrobe essentials.
 TLB 2.0 is their version of a LBD, improved from the original piece, The Long Black.
 Check out accessories too; we like the Full of Peace Earrings that features a pair of dainty, gold coin-like ornaments.

 Boasting ethically-made activewear is Rangoon Active, using limited production to offer maximum quality.
 The athleisure label offers a number of collections, including the Plie cropped leggings and Fiji 2.0 Halter Bras for active tops.
 The brand also offers selected artisanal massage oils and yoga mat sprays, so check those out too, especially if you’re big on wellness.